-- Behavioral Assessment Instruments for ADJD normed on adults; these should include at least two rating scales (with scores and summary data) completed by individuals other than parents (preferably teachers).
+- Behavioral Assessment Instruments for ADHD normed on adults; these should include at least two rating scales (with scores and summary data) completed by individuals other than parents (preferably teachers).

-- Clearly stated diagnosis of ADHD based on DSM-IV-TR criteria (including DSM-IV-TR code).
+- Clearly stated diagnosis of ADHD based on DSM-5 criteria (including DSM-5 code).